-These four sites, which have relatively small drainage areas and predominantly urban land use, are active sites established by the California Department of Pesticide Regulation for monitoring bifenthrin concentration from urban water bodies due to high urban pesticide usage.
+These four sites, all of which have relatively small drainage areas and predominantly urban land use, are active sites established by the California Department of Pesticide Regulation for monitoring bifenthrin concentration from urban water bodies due to high urban pesticide usage.
 Monitoring of bifenthrin in the study area was mostly done after storm events, limiting the amount of monitored data available.
 However, there was no associated runoff monitoring for the study periods.
 Between 2009 and 2014, the total number of monitored bifenthrin data is about 57 samples for the four sites.
 That is, 21 for (CDPR-FOL002), 11 for (CDPR-FOL003), 19 for (CDPR-PGC010), and 16 for (CDPR-PGC022).
 Since runoff was not monitored at the study sites, observed runoff from the nearest USGS station number 11447360 at Arcade C NR Del Paso was modeled and compared to the PWC simulated runoff in terms of trend and magnitude (https://waterdata.usgs.gov/nwis/uv?site_no=11447360).
-This USGS site has a large drainage area of about 81 km2 compared to the study sites and is made up of about 90% urban and 10% agricultural land use (Vecchia et al., 2008)
+This USGS site has a large drainage area of about 81 km2 compared to the study sites and is made up of about 90% urban and 10% agricultural land use (Vecchia et al., 2008).

+Though the study was focused on the urban sites sampling outlets within the City of Roseville and the City of Folsom in Placer and Sacramento County respectively, there are many similar sites as these.
+In this regard, PWC model could be an important tool for simulating bifenthrin concentrations in similar sites.

+The study area dimensions were digitized based on a predefined study area by Ensminger, (2014).
+The water body dimensions in PWC are “User Defined.”
+Dimensions were derived from GIS analysis (ArcGIS 10.4) of the study site with water body physical parameters based on USEPA OPP default values (Table 2).

+Table 2.
+Parameters Required for Defining the Receiving Water Body.